Key New Mexico clinic in HIV treatment to expand research

 - Nestlé reportedly close to deal with Starbucks on supermarket sales

+In addition, the center’s staff grew from about 35 employees in 2013 to 185 today.

-Over its 22-year history, the center has participated in 100 clinical trials.
+Over its 22-year history, the center has participated in 100 clinical trials, while also initiating some of its own research into HIV and AIDS.

+“For a small, community-based clinic like us to be represented in the scientific community as prominently as we’ve been over the years is a unique distinction,” said Jeff Thomas, the center’s CEO.

+For years, the clinic remained a tight-knit, community-based operation while developing an international reputation for research.
+These days, pharmaceutical companies come to them when they need help testing drugs for HIV, AIDS or Hepatitis C.

 Information from: The Santa Fe New Mexican, http://www.santafenewmexican.com